bnb-chain/bnb-chain.github.io/docs/index.md

 * **Data Storage and Management**

     BNB Greenfield opens up new possibilities for decentralized data storage and management, catering to a wide range of use cases.

+* **AI with blockchain technology**

+    With the growing demand for Artificial Intelligence or AI, there is now more than ever a need to integrate AI with blockchain technology to reap its benefits.
+BNB Chain is making this integration a reality by providing a robust platform that easily integrates blockchain and AI.